Monopoly Pricing in Vertical Markets with Demand Uncertainty: Market Performance

 \section{Market Performance}

-We now turn to study the effect of upstream demand uncertainty on the efficiency of the vertical market.
-Unless stated otherwise, and to avoid unnecessary notation, we consider the classic Cournot competition with linear demand and arbitrary number $n$ of competing retailers in the second stage (\Cref{subn}).
+We now turn to the effects of upstream demand uncertainty on the efficiency of the vertical market.
+As in \Cref{subn}, we restrict attention to the classic Cournot competition with linear demand and arbitrary number $n$ of competing retailers in the second stage.
 After scaling $\beta$ to $1$, this implies that the equilibrium order quantities are $q_i^*\(r\)=\frac{1}{n+1}\(\alpha-r\)_+$ for each $i=1,\dots,n$ and any wholesale price $r\ge0$.
 The supplier's optimal wholesale price, $r^*$, is given by \Cref{thm:main}.